What Exactly Is Working At Height?

 5. Ensure That Lifts Are Used Correctly

-“Properly tied-off” means they must not only be secured to the engineered anchor point designed for the lift, but they must also not wrap their lanyard around the rails and must have a lanyard which will protect them at the height at which they are working.
+“Properly tied-off” means they must not only be secured to the engineered anchor point designed for the lift, but they must also not wrap their lanyard around the rails and must have a lanyard that will protect them at the height at which they are working.

 6. Be Wary Of Fragile Or Smooth Surfaces